nishant-tiwari-25/advance-thermo-resistive-fire-alarm/README.md

 ---

-*Built with resistors, solder, and a healthy fear of fire 🔥*
+*Built with resistors, solder, and a healthy fear of fire*